d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Version 1.6.6 rc

-Released 28 Oct 2018.
+Updated 30 Oct 2018.

 The following is changed in the rc:
 - enhanced quick sync tasks
-- enhance batch tasks
+- refactor batch tasks
+- and some minor bugfixes and tweaks

 Here are some screenshots of what is in [next version](/nextversionrclone).